The journey to save Mavisbank

 - 2024-2025 Acquisition process for the ruins of Mavisbank House, led by Midlothian Council.

-- 2026-2027 The Landmark Trust takes ownership and work starts on repairing the standing masonry, creating access and making the building safe to visit.
+- 2026-2027 Phase One: Landmark will take ownership of the house and work can start on repairing the standing masonry, liaising with Historic Environment Scotland (in whose care the policies sit) to create the access route to the marooned site and make the building safe to visit.

 Community engagement aspirations